X-RAY: Mapping LLM Reasoning Capability via Formalized and Calibrated Probes: Approach

 Online evaluation presents calibrated probes to a target LLM and compares model predictions $\hat{y}$ against canonical answers $y^\star$ across multiple randomized instantiations.
-For each probe family, we traverse the structured probe space by systematically increasing $\boldsymbol{\theta}$ along one or more structural axes while holding others fixed.
+For each probe family, we traverse the structured probe space by systematically increasing $\boldsymbol{\theta}$ along one or more structural axes.
 Each structural configuration is replicated using controlled calibration to ensure that observed performance differences are attributable to structural variation rather than surface realization.
-Rather than treating difficulty as an empirical statistic derived from model outcomes, we interpret performance changes as responses to formally controlled structural transformations.

-By progressively varying structural parameters while preserving semantic invariants, \tool enables systematic identification of reasoning patterns that remain stable under structural growth and those that degrade under specific modes of composition.
-This structured evaluation paradigm supports fine-grained analysis of how models respond to increases in conjunctive width, compositional depth, cross-constraint coupling, and dependency length, providing a principled basis for diagnosing reasoning brittleness and guiding targeted model improvements.
+We define a capability frontier as a structural property of a model over a calibrated probe space, rather than as the outcome of an isolated instance or an aggregate dataset score.
+Let $ \mathcal{X}=\{x(\boldsymbol{\theta},r)\mid \boldsymbol{\theta}\in\Theta,\ r\in\mathcal{R}(\boldsymbol{\theta})\} $ denote the probe space, where \(\boldsymbol{\theta}\) specifies structural parameters and \(r\) indexes randomized surface realizations.
+For a model \(M\), we define its local reliability at structure \(\boldsymbol{\theta}\) as

+Given a reliability threshold \(\tau\), the capability frontier is the transition region in \(\Theta\) where \(p_M(\boldsymbol{\theta})\) changes from stable high reliability to unreliable performance as structural difficulty increases.
+Formally, for a degradation margin \(\Delta>0\), we define

+Intuitively, the frontier marks the region of stable reliability before structural difficulty induces a substantial performance collapse, distinguishing genuine capability limits from minor fluctuations.